Xilinx/VVAS/_sources/docs/common/common_plugins.rst.txt

 Input and Output
 --------------------------------

-Input and output accepts buffers with the following color formats on input GstPad and output GstPad.
+Input and output accept buffers with the following color formats on input GstPad and output GstPad.

 * GRAY8